afridayk9/TheHangedMen/README.md

       d. use an api to generate words for the various difficulty levels.
       e. optimize game page so it is dynamic to the game mode decreasing games pages from three to one
       f. currenty file size is 14.1 Mb, needs to be 10 Mb or less

+   3. Recommmendations
+      a. completely restart the css and html so that you are able to establish a maintainable structure to the files.
+(Warning: the JavaScript uses functions that gets IDs from the html items)
+      b.
+We planned to use Random Word API for the generating words for the difficulties.